beepbeep4/OffersAPI/README.md

 # OffersAPI

 A RESTful API, allowing for offers to be queried, created and cancelled.
+Offers are stored in JSON format.
 Uses Spring, Cucumber, Mockito and JUnit.
 Offers are persisted to **/resources/offers.json**.
 Run **Launcher** to start the web service.
 Run **TestRunner** to launch automated behaviour driven tests.

 *Please note that the automated tests reset their state after completion and do not use the same offers.JSON file referenced by the main web service.*